onflow/docs/docs/building-on-flow/nodes/node-operation/index.md

 If you want local access to the protocol state data (blocks, collections, transactions) and do not want to use one of the community access nodes you can run an access node.
 Dapp developers, chain explorers, chain analytics etc. who want exclusive access to chain data and not be subject to the rate-limits on the community access node can choose to run an access node.

-An access node is staked but since it does not participate in the core Flow protocol, it does not receive any staking rewards.
+An access node is minimally staked for network security.
+The central goal for Access Nodes is to provide RPC functionality to its node operator.
+In comparison, contributing to protocol progress (e.g. routing transactions to collector clusters, relaying blocks to the unstaked peer-to-peer network, etc.) should only take up a marginal fraction an Access Node's computational resources.
+Furthermore, Access Node operators can freely rate-limit the amount of resources their Access Node dedicates to supporting the broader ecosystem.
+Therefore, Access Nodes do not receive staking rewards.
 To run an access node, see the [Running a staked node](#running-a-staked-node) section below.

 Alternately, instead of running an access node, you can use the [Flow community](../access-api.mdx) access nodes or the ones run by any of the other node operators.